Aasrith-creator/Hyderabad-Metro---DijkstraAlgo/GUI/Hyderabad-Metro-DijkstraAlgo/README.md

 # Hyderabad-Metro-DijkstraAlgo
-This Project uses Dijkstra Algorithm to determine the shortest path from any Metro Station as source to all the possible Metro Stations..
-The project is developed completely in java and has usecase in real time scenario.
-On selecting the source amongst any of metro stations it derives the shortest path to all the other metro stations.
+Hyderabad Metro Route Finder is a java-based application that leverages Dijkstra's Algorithm to find the shortest path between metro stations in Hyderabad.
+The project is designed to assist commuters by providing the most efficient route, helping them save time and travel costs.
+On selecting the source amongst any of the  metro stations, it derives the shortest path to all the other metro stations.
 Each metro station is valued from numbers between 0 to 55.

 COMPLEXITY: The time complexity of Dijkstras algorithm is O(N), N is the number of vertices in the graph.